Kenyan lawyer in ICC case linked to new president found dead - NewsBreak

 Kenyan lawyer in ICC case linked to new president found dead

+The charges against Ruto and others, including previous President Uhuru Kenyatta, were dropped in 2016 when the case fell apart amid allegations of witness interference.
+Ruto denied the allegations against him.
+The court’s decision to drop the case specified that it did “not preclude new prosecution in the future.”

 Ruto was chairing his first Cabinet meeting on Tuesday after being sworn in on Sept.
-13.
+13 following a narrow election win.

 ICC spokesman Fadi El Abdallah said he could not comment on Gicheru’s case but only on the procedure to be followed: “If there is information about the death of an accused, a confirmation of this information should be submitted to the (trial) chamber and then the chamber issues a decision ending the case.”